-Sick or vacation leave or years of service credit at the District or any other school district is transferrable to the Charter School.
+Sick or vacation leave or years of service credit at the District or any other school district will not be transferred to the Charter School.
 Employment by the Charter School provides no rights of employment at any other entity, including any rights in the case of closure of the Charter School.